 Is the clicker too loud for your dog?
 Don't worry.
 You can easily muffle the sound by clicking it inside your pocket, wrapping it in a sock, or even putting a piece of tape over the metal tongue.
 Alternatively, you can buy a quieter clicker, use the click of a ballpoint pen, or simply switch to a verbal marker word.

-Clicker Timing
+Mastering Timing

 Your clicker timing is everything.
 Remember, you are marking the instant of success.
 Clicking too early or too late can confuse your dog about what you're rewarding.
+Professional organizations like the Association of Professional Dog Trainers (APDT) emphasize that timing is the most critical skill for a handler to master.

 Pro Tip: Sharpen Your Reflexes